greywoos/github-upload/README.md

 ## Implementation Explanation

-(This is a copy of the info in "Game Implementation Explanation.txt")/
+(This is a copy of the info in "Game Implementation Explanation.txt")

-TLS/
+TLS
-CSCE A222/
+CSCE A222

-Brief explaination on why I chose to implement the game in the way that I did:/
+Brief explaination on why I chose to implement the game in the way that I did:

   In order to put order in the GUI I decided to have one main JPanel that holds another JPanel (named panel1) and a JLayeredPane (named board).
   The main JPanel is then displayed on a JFrame.
 In the code for the GUI the gameboard is on the JLayeredPane.